StreetCommunityProgrammer/metaphore/index.md

 Story as Code.
 Public Collections of Metaphor our Freestylers accross the world.
 Gain knowledge with unusual perspective from our Punk members.
 {: .fs-6 .fw-300 }

+## Prologue

+Hello Punk!
+We are street programmer that work out of the box in everyway of traditional theory and we're not calling snippet of code but called as Metaphor.

+Basically programming language is a bridge to communicate with other people in the world without speak in their national language, we can collaborate each other without knowing our national language.

+We called our member Punk/Freestyler/Software Freestyle Engineer that create some Metaphor to make this world more better.

 ## Contributing